LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ## Create an EC2 instance with Python Boto3

-The script uses boto3 package instead of cli commands.
-Names of some of the methods and parameters can vary but they achived the same goal.
-The Group name, key name and instance name all have an appendix **'-2'** to differentiate from the previous practice.
+The script uses **boto3** package instead of cli commands.
+Names of some of the methods and parameters can vary but they achieved the same goal.
+The **Group name, Key name and Instance name** all have an appendix **'-2'** to differentiate from the previous practice.

 The code is as follows:
 ```